CGI-FR/PIMO/README.md

   caches:
     fakeId :
       unique: true
+      reverse: false
 ```

 This example will replace the content of `id` field by the matching content in the cache `fakeId`.
 Cache have to be declared in the `caches` section.
 Cache content can be loaded from jsonfile with the `--load-cache fakeId=fakeId.jsonl` option or by the `cache` option on another field.
 If no matching is found in the cache, `fromCache` block the current line and the next lines are processing until a matching content go into the cache.
+A `reverse` option is available in the `caches` section to use the reverse cache dictionary.

 [Return to list of masks](#possible-masks)